 The decision to see a therapist is a very personal one.
 Therapy can involve looking closely at yourself, your situation and the people around you.
 Having a trained & experienced counselor to work with you in this process is an invaluable asset.
 Therapy helps people to enhance and maintain physical and mental health, and promote honesty, intimacy and fulfillment in their lives.

-At Ames Therapy, during a session you and your therapist together.
+At Ames & Des Moines Therapy & Consulting offices, during a session you and your therapist together.
 Our clinical training and expertise enables our counselors to challenge and support you.
 Confidentiality is paramount.
 It is important to have a safe space where they are able to share whatever they like without being judged and rest assured that it will remain confidential.

 How can therapy help me?

 A number of benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include: